Japanese Yen Awaits Intervention Amid Weakness

 The CFTC categorizes trader positions according to commercial hedgers (traders who use futures contracts for hedging as part of the business), non-commercials (large traders who speculate to realize trading profits) and nonreportable traders (usually small traders/speculators) as well as their open interest (contracts open in the market at time of reporting).
 See CFTC criteria here.

-COT Metals Charts: Speculator Bets led higher by Copper, Silver & Gold
+COT Bonds Charts: Speculator Bets led by 5-Year Bonds & 2-Year Bonds

 By InvestMacro

-The latest COT data is updated through Tuesday February 20th and shows a quick view of how large traders (for-profit speculators and commercial entities) were positioned in the futures markets.
+The latest COT data is updated through Tuesday March 19th and shows a quick view of how large traders (for-profit speculators and commercial hedgers) were positioned in the futures markets.

 Legend: Weekly Speculators Change | Speculators Current Net Position | Speculators Strength Score compared to last 3-Years (0-100 range)

-COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that Steel (86 percent) and Silver (54 percent) were the leaders for the metals markets this week.
+COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that the US Treasury Bonds (76 percent) and the SOFR 3-Months (76 percent) lead the bond markets this week.
+The Ultra Treasury Bonds (63 percent) comes in as the next highest in the weekly strength scores.

 Strength Statistics: